benbenbuhben/opioid-study/README.md

 **GET** `country/<int:country_id>`

 ***Client-side Usage:*** Called when a user clicks a specific country.
-Data that is sent back is used to dynamically rendered infographic charts.
+Data that is sent back is used to dynamically render infographic charts.

 ***Example Response:***